qiime2/dev-docs/source/storing-data/provenance.rst

 TODO: indicate that prov_unit = prov_unit_whole
 TODO: Use boxes to focus reader on the fact that `provenance/ holds exactly the same stuff as each UUID dir, plus `artifacts/`
+TODO: Screencap or mockup of `action.yaml`, possibly from q2view or just a code block in the RST, with high-level information on what it contains...
+... and information on how to find examples in the wild.

 - `action.yaml` - a yaml description of the action
 - Action-relevant metadata